finos/legend-studio/.changeset/bottle-phone-energy.md

 '@finos/legend-graph': patch
 ---

-Fix hashing of self join on a View.
+Fix hashing of self-join of a database view.